kyopark2014/technical-summary/kinesis-data-firehose.md

 3) Build ML streaming applications

 Enrich your data streams with machine learning (ML) models to analyze data and predict inference endpoints as streams move to their destination.

-## 특징

-1) Reliably load real-time streams into data lakes, warehouses, and analytics services

-2) Easily capture, transform, and load streaming data.
-Create a delivery stream, select your destination, and start streaming real-time data with just a few clicks.

-3) Automatically provision and scale compute, memory, and network resources without ongoing administration.

-4) Transform raw streaming data into formats like Apache Parquet, and dynamically partition streaming data without building your own processing pipelines.

-5) Connect with 30+ fully integrated AWS services and streaming destinations such as Amazon Simple Storage Service (S3) and Amazon Redshift.

 ## Cases